Perverse schobers, stability conditions and quadratic differentials I: Application: quadratic differentials as stability conditions

 \subsection{Isomorphisms between moduli spaces}

-Next, we upgrade the injection in Corollary~\ref{cor:iso} into an injection between complex manifolds, whose image consists of a subset of connected components.
-As the proof closely follows the ones in \cite{BS,BMQS}, we only highlight the differences caused by exceptional singularities.
+Next, we upgrade the injection in Corollary~\ref{cor:iso} into an injection between complex manifolds, whose image is a union of connected components.
+As the proof closely follows the ones in \cite{BS,BMQS}, we only highlight the differences caused by exponential singularities.
+For standard terminologies such as (saddle/recurrent) trajectories, see e.g.\ \cite[\S~3]{BS}.

-To start with, we have $\FQuad{}{\sow}$, the moduli space of quadratic differentials of $\sow$-framed quadratic differential.
+To start with, we have $\FQuad{}{\sow}$, the moduli space of $\sow$-framed quadratic differentials.
 There is a stratification

 where the subspace